gear-foundation/gear-wiki/docs/examples/Governance/DAO.md

 ```

 ## Source code
-The source code for this DAO smart contract example and its testing implementation are available on [GitHub](https://github.com/gear-foundation/dapps/tree/master/contracts/dao-light).
+The source code for this DAO program example and its testing implementation are available on [GitHub](https://github.com/gear-foundation/dapps/tree/master/contracts/dao-light).

 The extended version of DAO that includes admin, membership proposals and delegated voting can be found at [GitHub](https://github.com/gear-foundation/dapps/tree/master/contracts/dao).

 <!--The application source code is available in: [https://github.com/gear-foundation/dapps-dao-app](https://github.com/gear-foundation/dapps-dao-app).
 -->

-For more details about testing smart contracts written on Gear, refer to the [Program Testing](/docs/developing-contracts/testing) article.
+For more details about testing programs written on Gear, refer to the [Program Testing](/docs/developing-contracts/testing) article.